-The total pension liability for employees in HRSD's retirement plan was based on an actuarial valuation of June 30, 2013, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2014.
+The total pension liability as of June 30, 2017 and 2016 for employees in HRSD's retirement plan was based on actuarial valuations as of June 30, 2015 and 2014, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement dates of June 30, 2016 and 2015, respectively.

-Inflation 2.5%

-Salary increases, including inflation 3.5% to 5.35%

-Investment rate of return 7%, net of pension plan investment expense, including inflation \

-Cost of living adjustments 2.25 - 2.5%
+Inflation 2.5% Salary increases, including inflation 3.5% to 5.35% Investment rate of return 7%, net of pension plan investment expense, including inflation Cost of living adjustments 2.25% to 2.50%

-\ Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
-This would provide an assumed return rate for GASB purposes of slightly more than the assumed 7%.
-However, since the difference was minimal, and a more conservative 7% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 7% to simplify preparation of pension liabilities.
+Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
+This would provide an assumed return rate for GASB purposes of slightly more than the assumed 7.0%.
+However, since the difference was minimal, and a more conservative 7.0% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 7% to simplify preparation of pension liabilities.